Graphic-Technologies/w2020/_assignments/assignment-1-app-icon.md

 ## Feedback Discussion

-As part of this assignment, you must submit the first draft of your icon concept, design, and color scheme to the {% include snippets/link-external.liquid link="#" text="App Icon Feedback discussion" %} to receive feedback from your peers and professor.
+As part of this assignment, you must submit the first draft of your icon concept, design, and color scheme to the [App Icon Feedback discussion]({{site.baseurl}}/deliverables/discussions/01-app-icon-feedback/) to receive feedback from your peers and professor.
 You must also provide feedback to a minimum of two other students on their discussion posts.

 This must be completed by the start of class of **Week 5** to allow time to implement the feedback received.